 As well as leading the multiplayer level design, I worked with several artists to create a campaign pitch.
 I designed and implemented a small prototype illustrating an alternate setting for the game (Egypt), along with some new mechanics.

-Before the project was shelved, I had worked on a handful of multiplayer levels in various stages of completion; these ranged from dressed, fully textured levels to whitebox layouts.
+Before the project was shelved, I had worked on a handful of multiplayer levels in various stages of completion; these ranged from blockout layouts to dressed, fully textured levels.
 The Egypt campaign prototype was one of the last levels to be worked on, and was in development for roughly 6 weeks.

 Codename: Kingdoms ultimately went through a number of design direction changes and was released as a third person action title for Xbox One, under the title, “Ryse: Son of Rome”.